yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

 Beginning with version 3.3, yt has the ability to volume render unstructured meshes from, for example, finite element calculations.
 In order to use this capability, a few additional dependencies are required beyond those you get when you run the install script.
-First, embree (a fast software ray-tracing library from Intel) must be installed, following the instructions here.
-Second, the python bindings for embree (called ''pyembree'') must also be installed.
+First, `embree <https://embree.github.io>` (a fast software ray-tracing library from Intel) must be installed, following the instructions there.
+Second, the python bindings for embree (called `pyembree <https://github.com/scopatz/pyembree>`) must also be installed.

 Once the pre-requisites are installed, unstructured mesh data can be rendered much like any other dataset.
 In particular, a new type of